MikeTarkington/flare_spotter/README.md

 - Requires Installation of Python3

-This script will quickly identify all unique errors found in Datadog Agent log files produced by a flare.
+Currently, this script will quickly identify all unique errors found in Datadog Agent log files produced by a flare.
 Running the script opens a prompt for file selection on macOS that is used to select the unzipped folder of the flare contents.

 Navigate to file directory in terminal and run:

-`python3 agent_log_errors.py`
+`python3 spotter.py`

 ------------------------------------------------